 And so is my Captain!

 We are immortal in the Himalaya.
-Every fucking inch we gain, every step we take to the ascent makes us ever more vulnerable.
+Every damn inch we gain, every step we take to the ascent makes us ever more vulnerable.
 Our blood thickening, our muscles burning, our bones crackling but the joy of being at the top, amidst the towering heights of the colossal mountains, makes us immortal.